 Overview

 Florence—the city where Brunelleschi, Leonardo, and Michelangelo all lived for a time—boasts a wealth of Renaissance splendors, yet many of its riches elude all but the most experienced travelers.
-During our three-week immersive cultural stay, you’ll soon feel at home and enjoy the time and opportunity to reach new depths of understanding into Italy’s arts, history, and culture.
-Walking tours and museum visits plus day trips into greater Tuscany provide insight into this favorite Italian destination.
-You’ll enjoy la dolce vita (the sweet life) as you meet new friends and find yourself irresistibly lulled into the unhurried pace of daily life, sipping espresso at a local outdoor cafe, getting to know vendors at the market, and savoring Tuscan specialties at neighborhood restaurants.
-Reside in the modern and beautifully appointed, PopArtment, a spacious apartment-hotel located in a residential area with close proximity to the heart of the city center.
+During our three-week immersive cultural stay, make yourself at home in this legendary city and enjoy the time and opportunity to get more deeply acquainted with Italy’s arts, history, and culture.
+Join the group for guided walking tours and museum visits as well as day trips to quintessential Tuscany towns.
+During ample free time in Florence, experience la dolce vita as you explore enchanting neighborhoods with new friends and find yourself irresistibly lulled into the unhurried pace of daily life.
+Develop your own daily rituals, perhaps sipping an espresso at a neighborhood cafe, getting to know vendors at the market, and savoring Tuscan specialties at trattorias and shops favored by Florentines.
+Reside in a modern and tastefully appointed apartment-hotel located in a residential area with close proximity to the heart of the city center.

 Highlights Include